gabits17/Mindustry-Add-ons-SE-Project/SE202526/Milestone2/CodeSmells/DiogoAntunes/README.md

 instead of calling on the World class statically (since they are static methods, they aren't called on an instance).

-In example, just like in darkness, raycastEachWorld uses a method of the World class toTile which is actually just a one-line method that uses a global variable from the singleton Vars (therefore refactoring wouldn't make the extracted class depend on World):
+In example, just like in darkness, raycastEachWorld uses a method of the World class toTile which is actually just a one-line method that uses a global variable from Vars (therefore refactoring wouldn't make the extracted class depend on World):

 *(Code for raycastEachWorld static method in World class)*
 ![img_8.png](Assets2/img_8.png)